Anndischeh/Introduction-to-AI-Coursework/README.md

 Each model is trained using the training data and its respective best hyperparameters selected through grid search, ensuring that the most suitable model is chosen for the classification task.

+## 7. Model Evaluation

+This section involves evaluating the performance of the trained models using various metrics and visualizing the results to compare the models.

+1. **Evaluation Function**
+   The `evaluate_model` function is responsible for training and evaluating each model.
+It performs the following steps:
+   - **Training:** The model is trained on the training data (`X_train`, `y_train`).
+   - **Predictions:** The model makes predictions on both the training and test datasets (`y_train_pred` and `y_test_pred`).
+   - **Evaluation Metrics:** The following metrics are calculated to assess model performance:
+     - **Accuracy:** Measures the proportion of correctly classified instances.
+     - **Precision:** The proportion of true positives out of all predicted positives, calculated with weighted averaging.
+     - **Recall:** The proportion of true positives out of all actual positives, again calculated with weighted averaging.
+     - **F1 Score:** The harmonic mean of precision and recall.
+     - **ROC-AUC Score:** The Area Under the Receiver Operating Characteristic curve, if the model supports probability prediction (`predict_proba`).
+   - **Classification Report:** A detailed classification report is printed for further insight into precision, recall, and F1-score for each class.
+   - **Return Metrics:** The function returns a dictionary containing the model name and its evaluation metrics for comparison.

+2. **Model Definitions and Evaluation**
+   Several machine learning models are evaluated using the `evaluate_model` function:
+   - **Logistic Regression**
+     A logistic regression model is trained with the parameters `C=1`, `penalty='l2'`, and `solver='liblinear'`.
+   - **Random Forest Classifier**
+     A Random Forest model is evaluated with `n_estimators=30`, `max_depth=20`, and `min_samples_split=5`.
+   - **Decision Tree Classifier**
+     A Decision Tree model is trained with `max_depth=15` and `min_samples_split=10`.
+   - **(Optional) K-Nearest Neighbors (KNN) and Support Vector Machine (SVM)**
+     These models are available but commented out for the evaluation.

+   For each model, the `evaluate_model` function is applied, and the results are stored in a list.

+3. **Comparison of Models**
+   The results of the evaluation are displayed using bar plots for four evaluation metrics: accuracy, precision, recall, and F1 score.
+The models are compared by plotting their performance across these metrics, which helps visualize which models perform best in each category.

+4. **ROC Curve Comparison**
+   If a model supports probability prediction (`predict_proba`), the ROC curve is plotted to compare the performance of models.
+The curve plots the True Positive Rate (TPR) against the False Positive Rate (FPR) and shows the AUC score for each model.
+This visualization is helpful for understanding the trade-off between sensitivity and specificity.

+By evaluating and comparing the models, this section aims to identify the most suitable model for the dataset and task.